Deutsche Wohnen launches $1.1 billion takeover offer for Conwert

-VIENNA/FRANKFURT Deutsche Wohnen (DWNG.DE), Germany's second-largest real estate group, plans to acquire Austrian peer Conwert (CONW.VI) in a deal that values the company at about 1 billion euros ($1.1 billion), it said on Sunday.
+VIENNA/FRANKFURT Deutsche Wohnen (DWNG.DE), Germany's second-largest real estate group, plans to acquire Austrian peer Conwert (CONW.VI) in a deal that values the company at about 1 billion euros ($1.1 billion/714 million pounds), it said on Sunday.

 The planned acquisition is the latest in a string of deals in Germany's fragmented real estate sector, including Deutsche Annington's ANNGn.DE 3.9 billion euro takeover of Gagfah GFJG.DE in December and Deutsche Wohnen's 1.7 billion bid for GSW in 2013.